Subscribe options

 In parallel, contractors completed the ITER bioshield—a circular structure in the centre of the Tokamak Building that forms the machine well, or pit.
 Six-storeys tall and pierced all around by openings for systems and equipment, the bioshield is up to 3.2 metres thick.

 Following the completion of the crane hall, a vast open space at the top of the Tokamak Building that allows the cranes to access the Tokamak Pit, the European Domestic Agency Fusion for Energy transferred the building to the ITER Organization in March 2020 for the start of machine assembly.
-The construction team is now focused on completing the Tritium Building.
+The last civil engineering project, the Tritium Building, was completed in late 2023.

 • Concrete required: 100,000 cubic metres